nucypher/nucypher/docs/source/architecture/servicefees.rst

 The minimum fee rate applies to each individual worker machine managing a given sharing policy.
 In other words, the rate is also *per Ursula*.

-If Alice wishes to employ multiple Ursulas to service a single sharing policy (``n`` > 1), a common configuration, then they must pay each staker associated with that policy the same exact fee rate.
+If Alice wishes to employ multiple Ursulas to service a single sharing policy (``n`` > 1), a common configuration, then they must pay each staker associated with that policy the same fee rate.
 This rate will be the highest from the set of *minimum* fee rates specified by the stakers with which they engage.
 Alices may attempt price optimization strategies to find the cheapest group of Ursulas.

 When issuing a sharing policy, Alices are required to escrow a deposit covering the cost of the entire duration of the policy.
 This deposit is split and paid out in tranches to stakers once per period.